 The value of the conversion option classified as equity is determined at the issue date, by deducting the amount of the liability component from the fair value of the compound instrument as a whole.
 This amount is recognized in equity, net of tax effects, and is not revised subsequently.
 When the conversion option is exercised, the equity component of the convertible debenture will be transferred to share capital.
-If the convertible debenture, the equity component of the convertible debenture will be transferred to Retained deficit.
+If the conversion option is not exercised at the expiry date of the convertible debenture, the equity component of the convertible debenture will be transferred to Retained deficit.